-What was the bright new shiny toy no longer has the focus.
-New initiatives come in and take the energy and priority, subject-matter experts have moved on, support is scaled back and kinks in the process or bugs in the system take longer to fix.
+What was the bright new shiny toy no longer has the focus needed to sustain it.
+New initiatives come in and take energy and priority, subject-matter experts move on, support is scaled back and kinks in the process or bugs in the system take longer to fix.
 There are a range of reasons that can explain the fall in commitment.

 If your business case is using a payback period of more than 6 months, then it is important to understand how this shift in commitment levels will impact your benefit case.
-For change that sticks then an ongoing focus on commitment and risk levels, and undertaking actions to correct, will be needed by the business-as-usual team.
-Consider this in your hand-over plans.
+To ensure change that sticks, you will need an ongoing focus on commitment and risk levels, including undertaking actions to correct deviations, will be needed by the business-as-usual team.
+And you should consider this in your hand-over plans.

 100% commitment to your change initiative will never be achieved, but through a structured approach to identifying and tracking commitment levels and risks you can increase the success of your change management projects, and achieve the business benefits you are aiming for.

 If data is key for your organization, you may be interested in using a change management tool with diagnostic tools and powerful reporting capabilities to ensure you can get the right change data - as and when you need it.

 You can read more about each of these insights in part 1 of the Power of Data Report.
 Our second release in the Power of Data series looks in more detail about what data tells us in terms of building effective change leadership.